 Master Suite: (1-2 persons) 65sqm

-With the same facilities as the Classic rooms, these have a balcony with private sitting area and sea view.
-Extra: DVD/CD player, large bathroom with double Jacuzzi , fireplace.
-Suites can be booked on ground level or as a loft and are more luxuriously furnished.
+With the same facilities as the Classic rooms, these have a balcony with its own seating area and sea view.
+Extra: DVD/CD player, large bathroom with double Jacuzzi, fireplace.
+Suites can be booked at ground level or as a loft and are more luxuriously furnished.

 Meals: